JaydenSmith43/chess960/README.md

 ### Windows Forms Application

 This application provides a more fully-featured interface for demonstrating the chess library in a windows desktop app:
-- Player vs Player: Control both players and test the functionality of a full chess match with reset and undo capabilities
+- Classic Chess PvP: Control both players and test the functionality of a full chess match with reset and undo capabilities
+- Chess960 PvP: Control both players and test the functionality of a full chess960 match with reset and undo capabilities
-- Host Server: Host a UDP server on you local machine on a custom port, upon starting the server a client interface is automatically connected to it.
+- Host Server: Host a UDP classic chess server on you local machine on a custom port, upon starting the server a client interface is automatically connected to it.
-- Join Server: Join a UDP server by entering a host's IP and port number
+- Join Server: Join a UDP classic chess server by entering a host's IP and port number

 ## Contributing

-If you would like to contribute, feel free to open an issue or pull request on the repository. https://github.com/ruskpr/chess
+If you would like to contribute, feel free to open an issue or pull request to the original repository. https://github.com/ruskpr/chess